gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ::

-    mpirun -np 11 gmx_mpi mdrun -ntomp 2 -npme 6 -ntomp_pme 1
+    mpirun -np 16 gmx_mpi mdrun -ntomp 2 -npme 6 -ntomp_pme 1

-Starts :ref:`gmx mdrun` with 11 ranks, as above, and require that six of them are dedicated to the PME component with one OpenMP thread each.
-The remaining five do the PP component, with two OpenMP threads each.
+Starts :ref:`gmx mdrun` with 16 ranks, as above, and require that six of them are dedicated to the PME component with one OpenMP thread each.
+The remaining ten do the PP component, with two OpenMP threads each.

 ::